 RESPONSIBILITY

 The Selections and Admissions Development and Implementation Group (SADIG) is concerned with devising and implementing a rigorous and effective selection process.
 The aim of the SADIG is to offer our commissioned training places to individuals who will add excellence and fair representation to the profession of clinical psychology.
 The SADIG strives to ensure that all individuals have equal access to clinical psychology training and believes that no one should be excluded from the opportunity to train because of their ethnicity, sexuality, financial circumstances, religious belief, age or gender.
 The SADIG believes in making every reasonable adjustment to enable those who are disabled by society to access the training programme.
 The SADIG believes in utilising the most up to date, evidence based, competency driven frameworks for selection.
 The SADIG reviews selection processes annually and aims to be at the forefront of clinical psychology selection at a national level.
+The SADIG is subdivided into two groups, with overlapping membership.

+The Stakeholder SADIG

+Comprises Staff SADIG members plus stakeholders in the admissions process.

+Reviews the previous round of admissions, including scrutinising equal ops data for the preceding cohort, considering survey results and discussing national developments

+, makes recommendations for change and takes part in the following year’s admissions round.

-The SADIG:
+The Staff SADIG:

+Comprises staff members of the Admissions Team

+Reviews the previous admissions process, to include considering: Equal ops data for the preceding cohort, data from the most recent population census for the NW region where appropriate, selector and applicant survey results, recommendations from the Stakeholder SADIG, national developments including input from the GTiCP Selection Tutor Group and new evidence in the literature.

+Responds to the recommendations of the Stakeholder SADIG

+Proposes any changes agreed for the next round of admissions to the OMG

+If accepted, devises a project plan for the next admissions round which is updated at each Staff SADIG meeting

 Devises and implements all aspects of the selections and admissions process from receipt of applications to pre-employment checks.

-Undertakes an annual review of all elements of the selections and admission process which includes asking for feedback from all applicants and selectors.
-This information is used to form an annual action plan, updated monthly which incorporates improvements.

 Maintains a current knowledge of the evidence base relating to selections and admissions processes and uses this as a framework for developments in these processes.

 Maintains a leading presence in national professional discourse regarding the selection of trainee clinical psychologists, promoting best practice and efficiency across programmes.